CNES/S1Tiling/docs/dataflow-normlim.rst

                  deprecated workflow)

 It computes the :ref:`Local Incidence Angle map, and sine LIA map
-<lia-s1-files>` between the ground normal projected in range plane
+<lia-files>` between the ground normal projected in range plane
 :math:`\overrightarrow{n}` (plane defined by S, T, and Earth's centre) and :math:`\overrightarrow{TS}` -- where T is the target point on Earth's surface, and S the SAR sensor position.